bennygit/vim-root/README.md

 #### Arch Linux

-AUR development version (direct from `develop` branch):
+AUR package for the `develop` branch:
 <https://aur.archlinux.org/packages/vim-root-git/>

-AUR packages for stable releases will follow first release.
+An AUR package for the stable releases will follow the first release.
+A link to it will appear here.

 ## Contributing